SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.ibb.co/Ld6K8wb5/Screenshot-2025-09-06-165112.png)

 The sneaky thing about our recruitment model is that the club activity (debate) isn't gatekept from recruits and continues the same way after recruitments.
-What difference does joining the club make then?
-To make them feel like there's a difference, you can say that now that they're in the club, they have access to tournaments, merchandise, and the 'super exciting' exclusive WhatsApp group.
+What difference does joining the club make, then?
+To make them feel like there's a difference, you can emphasize that now, as club members, they have access to tournaments, merchandise, and the 'super exciting' exclusive WhatsApp group.

 This year 2025, round 3 got delayed for months (due to factors like IITB, tournaments, exam schedules, and processing round 1 & round 2 results).
 The end of recruitments slightly overlapped with NLSD in March, and we had to awkwardly maneuver and invite the people with the highest attendance before they were even officially recruited.